 may result in

 infertility.
-Factors such as the stage and spread of the cancer often dictate how extensive the surgery is, and, therefore, how much of an impact it may have on fertility.
+Factors such as the stage and spread of the cancer often dictate how extensive the surgery is and how much of an impact it may have on fertility.

-Radiation—In some cases, cancerous lesions on reproductive organs, such as the ovaries, are not surgically removed, but rather treated with radiation.
-In addition to killing the cancer cells, radiation may also damage healthy cells, thereby disrupting the function of the organs and possibly causing infertility.
+Radiation therapy—In some cases, cancerous lesions on reproductive organs, such as the ovaries, are not surgically removed.
+Instead, they may be treated with radiation therapy.
+In addition to killing the cancer cells, radiation therapy may also damage healthy cells, disrupt the function of the organs, and possibly cause infertility.

-Chemotherapy—Unlike radiation, which is generally targeted directly to the area of the body with cancer,
+Chemotherapy—Unlike radiation therapy, which is generally targeted directly to the area of the body with cancer,

 Talk to your doctor or cancer treatment specialist about your concerns.
-Some fertility preservation options need to be taken care of before treatment.
+Some fertility preservation options can be taken care of before treatment.

 Freezing of embryos—This procedure involves the removal of eggs, which are then fertilized via